Farmforce attended the 2022 World Agri-Tech Innovation Summit!

-- Child labor: According to the Food and Agriculture Organization (FAO), 70% of global child labor happens in the agri-business industry.
+- Child Labour: According to the Food and Agriculture Organization (FAO), 70% of global child labor happens in the agri-business industry.
 And the situation is getting worse.
-Based on the International Labor Organization (ILO), 9 million children could be drawn into child labor globally by the end of 2022 if we don’t put in place any mitigation plan.
+Based on the International Labor Organization (ILO), 9 million children could be drawn into child labour globally by the end of 2022 if we don’t implement any mitigation plan.

 - Deforestation: The Global Remote Sensing Survey released by FAO last November revealed good and bad news.
 The good news is that deforestation has slowed down in some areas of the world (i.e., South America and Asia).
 On the other hand, they found agricultural expansion to have an even higher impact on forest clearance than previously thought.
 In fact, it accounts for nearly 90% of deforested areas, with new croplands being the predominant driver.

 Tackling the above-mentioned food supply chain problems is the staple of a risk-free sustainable operation.
 Yet, these challenges are often overlooked by multinational corporations (MNCs) in the agri-business sector because they’re not visible.
 And you can’t fix what you can’t see, right?